- I started writing stories and articles in primary school and was on my school’s first newspaper team.

 - I published a bioethics essay at the start of 2017.
 It’s available from Amazon in print and ebook and as ebook from all other major retailers.

-I don’t consider myself a grant writer and don’t handle a lot of grant proposals, but the research proposals I have worked on have earned at least over € 6.9 million in grant monies so far, awarded in the US and the Netherlands.
+I don’t consider myself a grant writer and don’t handle a lot of grant proposals these days, but the research proposals I have worked on have earned at least over € 7.1 million in grant monies so far, awarded in the US and the Netherlands.
 Of course, that has a lot to do with the quality of the scientists in question, and with whether their ideas fit the research trends.

 Two papers that I remember particularly were one that made me sit up with delight – I knew right away Nature was going to accept it because the work was that good – and a paper started by a scientist who had passed away.

 Journals and other publications that I have revised manuscripts for include the following:

 Arctic, Antarctic and Alpine Research